amnh/phylocaml/README.md

 phylocaml
 =========

-A Phylogenetic Library based on a refactoring of POY.
+A Phylogenetic Library based on a refactoring of POY (code.google.com/p/poy).

 We've thought a lot about how to develop a library from what we have and the experience we have gathered from our work on POY3/4/5.
 The portion of the